base-link/base/book/libraries.md

 This is for managing querying and mutations of all sorts, from the API-level down to database levels.
 As such, it is an abstraction over databases.
 This includes job processing as well.

+## `@tunebond/tree`

+This is the set of collected DSLs for building the things in the various libraries.
+This makes it so the libraries are not bound by the DSLs, and you can write your own DSL on top of the base libraries if you really wanted.

 ## Inspiration